brontosaurusrex/brontosaurusrex.github.io/_posts/2018-03-21-debian-9-fail2ban.md

     sudo apt install fail2ban
     sudo service fail2ban status

 > On Debian, the default Fail2ban filter settings will be stored in both the /etc/fail2ban/jail.conf file and the /etc/fail2ban/jail.d/defaults-debian.conf file.
 Remember that settings in the latter file will override corresponding settings in the former one.

+Do not edit this two ^ directly, instead provide */etc/fail2ban/jail.local* and store stuff there.

 Show banned